 The client components are responsible for compiling health status statements on client computers, maintaining a client computer's health state, and communicating a client computer's health state to the server components.

-Specifically, the NAP Client Configuration snap-in helps you configure NAP user interface settings, NAP enforcement client settings, and health registration authority (HRA) settings on your client computers.
+The NAP Client Configuration console helps you configure NAP user interface settings, NAP enforcement client settings, and Health Registration Authority (HRA) settings on your client computers.
 A NAP enforcement client is responsible for enforcing network access restrictions.

-For most NAP scenarios, you need to configure NAP enforcement client settings and NAP user interface settings only; you do not need to configure NAP health registration authority settings unless you deploy IPsec-based enforcement.
+For most NAP scenarios, you need to configure NAP enforcement client settings only.
+Configuration of interface settings is optional, and you do not need to configure NAP health registration authority settings unless you deploy Internet Protocol security (IPsec)-based enforcement.
 By default, the built-in NAP enforcement clients are disabled.
 To enforce health policies on a client computer, you must enable at least one NAP enforcement client.

 What can I do with NAP Client Configuration?

-You can use the NAP Client Configuration snap-in to perform the following tasks on your client computers:
+You can use the NAP Client Configuration console to perform the following tasks on your client computers: